LoydNgei/ESHOP/README.md

 ## What has been handled?

-1. Good User Interface (minimalist)
+1. Good User Interface (minimalistic)
 2. Secure User Authetication
 3. User and cart state management
 4. Cloud product images storage